akhtarshahnawaz/Walrus-Swift-SDK/README.md

-**WalrusSDK** is a Swift framework designed for seamless uploading, downloading, publisher authentication, caching of binary blobs, and streaming through configurable publisher and aggregator services with the Walrus HTTP API.
-It offers a flexible and secure client, `WalrusClient`, to interact with your backend APIs, handling data transfers and caching efficiently with support for both secure and insecure (non-SSL-validated) connections.
+**iWalrusSDK** is an iOS SDK built to enable smooth uploading, downloading, publisher authentication, caching of binary blobs, and streaming via customizable publisher and aggregator services through the Walrus HTTP API.
+Designed to work seamlessly with Walrus—a decentralized blob storage service—it features a versatile and secure client, `WalrusClient`, that facilitates efficient interaction with backend APIs by managing data transfers and caching intelligently, while supporting both secure and insecure (non-SSL-validated) connections.

-This framework is compatible with **iOS 15.0+** and **macOS 12.0+**.
+This SDK is compatible with **iOS 15.0+** and **macOS 12.0+**.

 ## Features

-- Upload blobs from memory or file with configurable metadata
+- Upload blobs from memory or file with configurable metadata, ensuring flexibility in how data is sent to the storage backend.
-- Download blobs by ID with automatic caching support
+- Download blobs by ID with automatic caching support, reducing redundant network calls and improving performance through local storage.
+- Advanced local blob caching with customizable cache directory and size limits, allowing precise control over storage footprint and retrieval speed.
+- Streaming support for large blobs through configurable publisher and aggregator services, enabling efficient, chunked data transfer without exhausting device memory.
+- Publisher authentication to securely identify and authorize both upload and download operations, protecting data integrity and access.
-- Retrieve blob metadata via HTTP HEAD requests
+- Retrieve blob metadata via HTTP HEAD requests to check existence or versioning without transferring full content.
-- Optionally disable SSL validation for insecure environments
+- Optionally disable SSL validation for insecure or testing environments when needed.
-- Timeout configuration for all network operations
+- Timeout configuration for all network operations, ensuring resilience against unstable network conditions.
-- Local blob caching with customizable cache directory and size limits
+- Seamless integration with Walrus, a decentralized blob storage service, providing distributed and fault-tolerant data storage infrastructure.

 ## Integration Guide